silentorb/game-design/marloth/rpg/rpg-context.md

 * Focusing on intrinsic abilities should also add more opportunity for spiritual elements
 * Focusing on intrinsic abilities should also leave more room for a multi-domain world, where enemies

+## Character Planning

+* I love planning in games but this game can't have everything and planning doesn't fit well with the rest of the elements
+* Later versions could have supplemental features to better support planning, such as report views visualize future possibilities

+## Ability Attachments

+### Motivation

+* The primary motivation is to have different triggers on abilities

+* I like the idea of each upgrade having a type and zero or more attached modifiers
+* However, that attachment system could quickly become too complicated
+* There are probably a few different ways I could constrain the system to make it simpler

+#### Non-Orthogonal

+One problem is that base abilities and attachments are non-orthogonal.

+Possible solutions:

+1. Any ability can be a root or an attachment, they just work differently in each position

+2. Root abilities have random attachments and when a player acquires two root abilities of the same type they merge into one ability with their attachments merged as well